Beside the Mountain

 Danika Vanderpyl

-This is a simple recipe for the best chewy honey flapjacks.
-All you need is 5 simple ingredients: honey, brown sugar (or coconut sugar), coconut oil, salt, and quick oats.
+A simple recipe for the best thick flapjacks with honey.
+All you need is 5 simple ingredients.
 This recipe is made without golden syrup or corn syrup.
 Flapjacks are the perfect bar for hiking!

 5 from 4 votes